craigerskine/workspace-starter/README.md

 -----
 * Open the `_dev` folder in a command prompt.
 * `./node_modules/.bin/gulp`
 * Edit the `master.xsl`, `*.css`, `*.js` files in the `app` folder as well as any `*.xsl` in the `/live/workspace/theme/[pages | partials | utilities]/` and save your changes to see the magic happen.
-Any changes you make will auto compile the .xsl, .css, .js files and maintain a hashed version of the assets while also automatically keeping the hashed file name references updated in your `/live/workspace/theme/templates/master.xsl`.
+Any changes you make will auto compile the `.xsl`, `.css`, `.js` files and maintain a hashed version of the assets while also automatically keeping the hashed file name references updated in your `/live/workspace/theme/templates/master.xsl`.
 Then just sync your changes up to your server using your favorite method and you are all set.
+I use [SFTP](https://wbond.net/sublime_packages/sftp) for [Sublime Text](https://www.sublimetext.com/) which has a feature to watch specific files and auto upload them when they change... it works really well.
-* **NOTE**: DO NOT edit the main master.xsl file in `/live/workspace/theme/templates/` as it will cause you to loose potential changes later down the road.
+* **NOTE**: DO NOT EVER manually edit `/live/workspace/theme/templates/master.xsl` or it could cause you to loose potential changes later down the road.

 Features
 --------
-* Automated build system using Gulp and a bunch helper packages.
+* Automated build system using Gulp and a bunch of helper packages.
 * Concatinated and compressed single `main-[hash].css` file that is auto prefixed and purged of all unused rules and classes.
 * Concatinated and compressed single `main-[hash].js` file.
 * [Tailwind CSS](https://tailwindcss.com/) utility first CSS framework for rapidly building custom designs.